Fastest Way to Learn Case Interviews: A 5-Day Plan

 - interpret the exhibit in plain language

-- give a recommendation that answers the question
+- give a recommendation that answers the question and survives a follow-up challenge

 That is the readiness checklist.
 If any one of those pieces still breaks under pressure, keep drilling the weakest part instead of chasing more full cases.
 Readiness is not about feeling calm.
 It is about being able to recover when the interviewer nudges you off your first answer.

 The fastest feedback loop is simple: record your answer, tag one error, fix it in a drill, then retry a similar prompt.
 That loop is boring, but it works because it is specific.
+If your final recommendations are the weak point, isolate them with a synthesis drill before you spend another hour on a full case.

-- Boston Consulting Group, Case Interview Preparation
+- Boston Consulting Group, Case Interview Preparation (checked June 17, 2026)

 FAQ